 The purpose of this solution is to roughen the tooth’s surface at a microscopic level so that the sealer can firmly adhere to the tooth.
 After the solution has dried, the sealer – which is in liquid form – is applied directly onto the tooth’s fissures.
 It is then set with the help of a special light.
 However, if the dentist utilizes a two-part sealer, it sets on its own without the need for additional curing.
 Once the sealer hardens, it is good to go, and the patient can even bite down on it.

 Sealers are meant to last throughout the lifetime of a tooth unless it is damaged.
-Fortunately, even if they do, another sealer can be applied on the same tooth.
+Fortunately, even if they do, another sealer can be applied to the same tooth.

 How to Maintain Dental Sealers